aidanboyne/BCM/_posts/2023-09-23-CRR_W1_Lectures.md

 2. Expidited: minimal risk and no invasive procedures, little emotional risk
 3. Full: high risk, invasive, special pops, may involve deception

+## Systems thinking

+Linear - direct connection b/t cause and effect.
+To solve, break problem into parts and work to improve them simultaneously

+Systems - outcomes determined by interdependencies amoung elements that are indirect, circular, non-obvious.
+To solve we ID structure and relationships and ID actions that have greatest leverage

+Big habits: big picture, structure generates behavior, surface and test assumption, consider all term consequences and MENTAL MODELS.

+Shared mental models allow mutral understanding and communicaiton and allow healthcare to work better as a team

+ICEBERG: Events --> Patterns of behavior --> System structure --> Mental models

+### Ladder of inference
+ - Observe what you notice
+ - Understand the meaning you add and beliefs you develop as a result
+ - Acknowledge what you do based on you beliefs

+Use _reflection, inquiry_, and _advocacy_.
+Make your own thinking clear to others.

 # Other Notes